JuliaCon/JuliaSurveyForm.jl/JuliaSurvey.en_US.md

 ---

-Thank you for completing the 2022 Julia User and Developer Survey!
+Thank you for completing the 2023 Julia User and Developer Survey!
 We greatly value and appreciate your participation.

-Please enter your email address here if you would like to enter a raffle to win a free Julia t-shirt, or if you would like Julia Computing to reach out to you to help your business succeed using Julia.
+Please enter your email address here if you would like JuliaHub to contact you to help your business succeed using Julia.

 Note that the survey responses you provided are anonymous and will not be connected to your email address.

 ENTER EMAIL ADDRESS

-I_I Please click this box if you would like to enter a raffle to win a free Julia t-shirt.

-I_I Please click this box if you would like Julia Computing to reach out to you to help your business succeed using Julia.
+I_I Please click this box if you would like JuliaHub to reach out to you to help your business succeed using Julia.